Azure/CCOInsights/README.md

 2. **queries folder**: Includes the M queries used in the Dashboard to pull data from Azure and Graph REST APIs.
 This content is for reference purposes to facilitate the Data Model comprehension and to enable contributors to expand the Dashboard capabilities.
 3. **docs/assets/pictures folder**: Contains all the images that the Dashboard will use when loading data from Azure.
 The content of this folder will be dynamic and we will update the repository regularly.
 Make sure the computer running the Dashboard that has internet access also have access to this URL https://azure.github.io/ccodashboard/assets/pictures
 4. **dashboards folder**: This parent folder contains sub folders with different versions of the CCO Dashboard depending on the workloads you want to get report from.
 We expect to see more versions in the future from community contributions.
-    - ***CCODashboard folder*** has a more generic version of the Dashboard that includes information from Azure Advisor, Azure Security Center, Azure Networking REST APIs, Azure Compute REST APIs and Graph
+    - ***CCODashboard-Infra folder*** has a more generic version of the Dashboard that includes information from Azure Advisor, Azure Security Center, Azure Networking REST APIs, Azure Compute REST APIs and Graph
+    - ***CCODashboard-Governance folder*** has a dashboard aligned with the Microsoft Cloud Adoption Framework governance principles and will allow to get quick insights around Management Groups, Subscriptions, Blueprints, Polices, Naming Standards, Tagging and Regulatory Standards compliance.
+For this dashboard is needed the installation of a [custom connector](https://github.com/Azure/ccodashboard/blob/master/dashboards/CCODashboard-Governance/GovernanceDeploymentGuide.md#installing-the-custom-connector).
     - ***CCODashboard-AKS folder*** has the add-on report to monitor Azure Kubernetes Services.

 ## CCO Azure Governance Dashboard Report Pages

-The version 2.0 of the CCO Power BI Dashboard Governance includes the following information:
+The version 2.2 of the CCO Power BI Dashboard Governance includes the following information:

 - Azure Management Groups and Subscriptions hierarchy
 - Resource Groups and Resources Tagging information